Intro: How to Clean (Pickle?) an Anvil Using a Vinegar Bath

 Step 2: Time for the Vinegar Bath!

-After laying the vise in the tub (on its side), I filled in the vinegar.
+After laying the anvil in the tub (on its side), I filled in the vinegar.
 I bought all of the one-gallon jugs that my local grocery store had on stock (9 gallons), and it still wasn't enough.
 Note that half of the bottles are apple cider vinegar - not sure it matters.
 I took empty plastic bottles, filled them with water and closed them tight, and put these in the tub as well to artificially raise the level of the vinegar in the tub.
 There were only a couple inches of the base sticking out, so I took some rags, saturated them with vinegar, and laid them on the exposed edges.
 Worked fine.

 Step 3: Rotate If Desired After 24 Hours, Scrub After 48 Hours, Then Neutralize the Acid